0xapp123/Shitcoin-bot/README.md

+# Shitcoin-Bot

---base-amount is initial base token liquidity
+`--base-amount` is initial base token liquidity

---quote-amount  is initial quote token liquidity
+`--quote-amount`  is initial quote token liquidity

---buy-token which token you want to buy (ans in base or quote)
+`--buy-token` which token you want to buy (ans in base or quote)

---buy-amount for how many token instantly you want to buy just after the pool creation
+`--buy-amount` for how many token instantly you want to buy just after the pool creation